mykle1/MMM-Lunartic/README.md

 * `git clone https://github.com/mykle1/MMM-Lunartic` into the `~/MagicMirror/modules` directory.

+* cd into the MMM-Lunartic folder nd run npm install

 * No API key needed!
-(It's my API) No dependencies needed!
-No kidding!
+(It's my API) No kidding!

 ## Config.js entry and options